-GIS is one of the most underrated technology innovations of the 21st century.
+GIS is one of the most underrated technology innovations of the 21st century bringing digital transformation to businesses.
 As one of the most powerful Esri solutions, ArcGIS is used in everything from mapping to urban planning and banking to pest control.
 Any situation that can benefit from geographically determined business intelligence can be enhanced by a skilled ArcGIS developer.
 The City of Los Angeles, for example, has been able to improve its response to the devastating social issue of homelessness thanks to the use of ArcGIS visualizations since 2018.

 How GIS Helps In Transforming Businesses and Industries

 GIS solutions let companies know exactly where their business stands from a geographic point of view.
-Executives at General Motors have been using GIS data to decide where new car dealerships should be opened or relocated; whereas in the past these decisions were based on historic data, predictive intelligence from precise real-time information is driving these processes today, and it is doing so with greater accuracy than ever.
+Executives at General Motors have been using GIS data to decide where new car dealerships should be opened or relocated; whereas in the past these decisions were based on historical data, predictive intelligence from precise real time information is driving these processes today, and it is doing so with greater accuracy than ever.

 Any business that needs to manage information that is based on location can benefit from the implementation of GIS solutions.
 Commercial banks, for example, can trust an ArcGIS developer to develop an internal platform to see where their clients are doing business; moreover, they can also determine the most profitable ATM locations.
 Wholesale distributors can get a clearer picture of how supply and demand are impacting their business operations, and they can gauge where competitors are enjoying greater success.

 “Any business that needs to manage information based on location data can benefit from the implementation of GIS solutions.”-Tyler Boykin